KruznickMeta/dg_flowershow/README.md

-# Welcome to my digitally curated warehouse!
+# Digitally curated warehouse!

-Here you will find an assortment of things that I've deemed useful.
-It's mainly desgined to incentivize my writing and sharing of knowledge with people in my minor circles.
+Here you will find an assortment of things that I've deemed useful to push online for conveinence.

 Take what you need and feel free to message or contact me directly regarding anything you find here.
+Use the left sidebar for navigation.

 ---

-Thanks for visiting!
+Thanks